neoforged/.github/primers/1.21.6/index.md

     - `Font`
         - `drawInBatch` no longer returns anything
         - `prepareText` - Prepares the text to be rendered to the screen.
+        - `splitIgnoringLanguage` - Splits the text in the order provided without being processed by the language handler.
         - `ALPHA_CUTOFF` is removed
         - `$GlyphVisitor` - An interface that handles a glyph or effect to be rendered.
         - `$PreparedText` - An interface that defines how a piece of text should be rendered by visiting each glyph.